taichi-dev/taichi/docs/design/llvm_sparse_runtime.md

 }
 ```

-1. Reads the (possible) index next free item
+1. Reads the (possible) index of the next free item.
-2. If running out of the indices in the free list, allocate a new chunk from `data_list`
+2. If running out of the indices in the free list, allocate a new chunk from `data_list`.
-3. Otherwise, re-use the index from `free_list`
+3. Otherwise, re-use the index from `free_list`.
 4. Either way, index `l` points to a memory slot in `data_list`.
 Returns that slot.

 [`recycle()`](https://github.com/taichi-dev/taichi/blob/172cab8a57fcfc2d766fe2b7cd40af669dadf326/taichi/runtime/llvm/runtime.cpp#L672-L675) is quite straightforward.